neo4j/graph-data-science-client/README.md

-# gdsclient
+# Graph Data Science Python Bindings

-`gdsclient` is a Python wrapper API for operating and working with the [Neo4j Graph Data Science (GDS) library](https://github.com/neo4j/graph-data-science).
+`graphdatascience` is a Python wrapper API for operating and working with the [Neo4j Graph Data Science (GDS) library](https://github.com/neo4j/graph-data-science).
 It enables users to write pure Python code to project graphs, run algorithms, and define and use machine learning pipelines in GDS.

 The API is designed to mimic the GDS Cypher procedure API in Python code.